-3.1 Application Fee
+3.1 Application Fees

 As per the Minister's requirements, separate application fees and Review charges are payable for each program or part of a program for which the Minister's consent is requested, including applications to renew existing consents.
-For example, a request for consent to offer degree programs leading to a Bachelor of Business (Human Resources Management), a Bachelor of Journalism and a Bachelor of Technology (Landscape Architecture) constitutes three applications and requires three application fees and three separate Review charges, as outlined below.
+For example, a request for consent to offer degree programs leading to a Bachelor of Business (Human Resources Management), a Bachelor of Journalism, and a Bachelor of Technology (Landscape Architecture) constitutes three applications and requires three application fees (and three separate sets of Review charges, as outlined below).

-The application fee, as determined by the Ministry, is \$25,000 per application for a new program from private and out of province institutions.
+The application fee, as determined by the Ministry, is \$5,000 per application for a new program from Ontario's public institutions while the application fee for new programs by private institutions and public-out-of-province providers is \$25,000.
 The application fee for program renewals is \$5,000 regardless of the applicant type.
-An institution is invoiced the application fee once the Ministry refers it to PEQAB for quality assurance Review.
+An institution is invoiced the application fees and Review charges once the Ministry refers it to PEQAB for quality assurance review.

 Applicant organizations can also bundle closely related study programs in a cluster at the time of application.
 This allows for bundled assessments which reduce the costs and time for Reviews of related programs.
-For example, Bachelor of Commerce programs with different Majors (such as Human Resources, Supply Chain Management or Accounting) could be submitted as one application.
-All programs within the cluster are then reviewed by the same group of External Experts Reviewers (EERPs) with expertise in each of the programs.
+For example, Bachelor of Commerce programs with different concentrations (such as Human Resources, Supply Chain Management or Accounting) can be submitted as one application.
+All programs within the cluster are then reviewed by the same group of External Experts with expertise in each of the programs.
 This procedure also makes it easier to account for common features shared by several study programs.

-If you plan to submit programs as a cluster, the programs should be related, and a common Review team and site visit should be feasible.
-The opportunity for cost savings pertaining to the applications fee for cluster/bundled applications, however, requires a conversation with the PEQAB Secretariat prior to submission to determine whether there is enough commonality between the programs for synergies in a joint Review.
+If you plan to submit programs as a cluster, the programs should be related, and a common Review Panel and site visit should be feasible.
+The opportunity for cost savings pertaining to the applications fees for cluster/bundled applications, however, requires a conversation with PEQAB prior to submission to determine whether there is enough commonality between the programs for the synergies of a joint Review.

-3.2 Application Fees and Review Charges
+3.2 Review Charges

-In addition to application fees, institutions are all responsible for paying the costs of Reviews (Review charges) carried out by the Board, and they will be invoiced for the estimated cost of each Review.
-A deposit in the estimated amount is normally received prior to the commencement of Review activities.
-PEQAB will invoice the applicant organization for the balance of any unpaid costs or refund any balance owing to the applicant organization after the Review.
-For current application fees and Review charges, see the chart at http://www.pegab.ca/Application%20Fees.html

-The charges for Reviews vary with each application depending on the number of Reviewers, the length and complexity of the Review, any associated travel, accommodation, meeting or communication costs, and whether the applicant organization's Response to the Panel Report requires further review.
-Review charges will normally range between \$7,000 and \$11,000 for a full, on-site, Program Review.
-The Review charges for virtual site visits are usually lower as travel cost are then not incurred by the External Expert Review Panel (EERP).
+Applicant organizations are responsible for paying the costs of Reviews carried out by the Board and will be invoiced for the estimated cost of each Review.
+A deposit in the estimated amount must be received prior to the commencement of Review activities.
+The Ministry will invoice the applicant organization for the balance of any unpaid costs or refund any balance owing to the applicant organization, after the Review.
+The Minister's decision will normally be available to the applicant organization only after all accounts are settled.
+The charge for Reviews varies with each application depending on the number of reviewers, the length and complexity of the review, any associated travel, accommodation, meeting or communication costs, and whether the applicant organization's response to the Panel Report requires further Review.
+Review costs for on-site reviews will not normally exceed \$7,500 for an Organization Review and will normally range between \$7,000 and \$11,000 for an individual Program Review.
+The costs for virtual site visits are usually slightly lower as travel cost are no longer incurred by the Review Panels.